MattLemmon/StickBallClone/readme.txt

 (If you do not have git installed, just click on the "Download Zip" link - right side of screen toward the bottom.)

-Then `cd` into the StickBall folder and execute `bundle install`.
-This will install three gems: Gosu, Chingu, and Ashton, and possibly a few dependencies as well.
+Then `cd` into the StickBall folder.
+Install bundler by executing `gem install bundler`.
+Then execute `bundle install`.
+This will install two gems: Gosu, Chingu, and possibly a few dependencies as well.

 Once the gems are installed, execute: